Pollsters Who Called 2016 Race Make 2020 Prediction

-Two pollster who accurately predicted the outcome of the 2016 race, Matt Towery of InsiderAdvantage and Robert Cahaly of the Trafalgar Group, appeared Tuesday evening on Fox News to weigh in on the 2020 presidential election.
+Two pollsters who accurately predicted the outcome of the 2016 race, Matt Towery of InsiderAdvantage and Robert Cahaly of the Trafalgar Group, appeared on Fox News on Tuesday to weigh in on the 2020 presidential election.

 Speaking with anchor Sean Hannity, both men suggested that public polling is not an accurate reflection of the ongoing race between President Donald Trump and Democratic presidential nominee Joe Biden.

-Towery said that he expects Trump to do “very well” in the key state of Florida, but noted that he believes the Midwest could be “problematic” for the commander-in-chief.
+Towery said that he expects Trump to do “very well” in the key state of Florida, but noted that he believes the Midwest could be “problematic” for the president.

-Still, he described Trump as “the most dynamic presidential candidate of my lifetime,” suggesting that there is a chance he catches up to Biden in final days of the contest.
+Still, he described Trump as “the most dynamic presidential candidate of my lifetime,” suggesting that there is a chance he catches up to Biden in final days of the campaign.

 Towery pointed out that Trump has been hitting the campaign trail, holding rallies in rural areas, where he could drive GOP turnout and annul his opponent’s advantage.